 - Physical assault by other passengers or crewmembers

 - Accidents at ports of call during excursions that are approved by the cruise line

 - Passenger falling overboard

 - Consumption of a cruise line’s contaminated food that results in a dangerous illness including salmonella, gastrointestinal infections, and viral infections

 - Medical negligence can occur on a cruise ship if people are treated on the ship and then sent to foreign ports that do not offer adequate arrangements for proper medical care.
 Treating physicians may not have the appropriate medical equipment or be qualified to treat his condition.
 This could lead to an incorrect diagnosis, which may lead to improper treatment.

 Seek Medical Care and Remember to Report the Incident

 If you were injured in tender, port, or on a cruise ship, you need to seek medical treatment immediately and report the incident.
 Reporting the incident is essential because cruise lines generally defend themselves based upon the ‘lack of a reported incident.’
-You must also consult with an attorney that is experienced in passenger injury law and can to practice in Federal Court as soon as possible.
+You must also consult with an attorney that is experienced in passenger injury law and can practice in Federal Court as soon as possible.